dimroc/blog/_posts/2016-02-28-using-apis-to-beat-wallstreet-estimates.md

 Exercising 300 FB shares became $32,748, I got my first margin call and needed to shore up cash.
 I just dumped the shares and took home a profit of around $3k.

+## Don't forget the context!

+Remembering the context of all this is important.
+Before 2016, Twitter's outlook wasn't so bleak.
+In December 2014, a Twitter exec threw this [jab](http://fortune.com/2014/12/11/twitter-evan-williams-instagram/)

+> Twitter co-founder Evan Williams: 'I don't give a shit' if Instagram has more users

+Now add a finding that claims a majority of your `image` traffic belongs to your rival.
+Perhaps they'll say Twitter has always been about the 140 character tweet.
+After pushing [Moments](http://money.cnn.com/2015/10/06/technology/twitter-moments/), unlikely.

-## All of that for $3K
+## All of that for only $3K

 It was by far the surest I had ever been that a stock would pop on earnings, and I was timid.
 I needed some Wolf of Wall Street that day and I didn't have it.
-But you always say that after a successful trade!
+But you always say that after a successful trade.
 It was a great experience and I'm hoping that the stars will align again, but I've accepted that it might not happen for months, quarters, or even years.

 Comment below!